Chairperson: Robert L. Masson, Ph.D.

 Third-level courses, by investigating particular theological topics with discipline-specific methods, develop in students the critical habit of seeing into the depth-dimension of reality in light of religious faith and its historical effects on human societies.
 A wide variety of third-level classes, all building on the first-level and the second-level courses, develop this critical habit in the student.
 Third-level offerings include interdisciplinary courses to investigate theological questions; courses that focus on a particular person, time period or topic; courses that examine the impact of religion on our daily lives and courses that explore non-Christian religious traditions.
 As the culmination of the three-course sequence, these courses aim to produce Jesuit university graduates who are able to discern the perennially significant in the complexity and conflicting values of modern life, “men and women for others,” intellectually prepared to “find God in all things.”
 Building on the achievements of the first-level and second-level courses, third-level courses aim in a special way to encourage students to become responsible citizens, drawn to the intellectual life, knowledgeable about their own religious traditions and appreciative of the religious beliefs and practices of others in the human community.

-The major in theology consists of 33 credit hours, which include a required introductory theology course (3 credit hours), one two-course sequence (6 credit hours) in Scripture, one course in each of the four theology areas (12 credit hours), three 4000 level theology electives (9 credit hours) and the capstone seminar in theology (3 credit hours), as listed below.
+The major in theology and religion consists of 33 credit hours, which includes a required introductory theology course (3 credit hours), one two-course sequence (6 credit hours) in Scripture, one course in each of the four theology areas (12 credit hours), three upper-division theology electives (9 credit hours) and the capstone seminar in theology (3 credit hours), as listed below.
+All upper division 3000-level courses can be counted towards fulfilling major requirements.

 |THEO 1001||Introduction to Theology||3|